This group in Greece in 2018, have traveled with me to Southwest France; the Loire Valley, France; Rome-Venice-the Veneto.

 After breakfast we will go to the CASTLE OF MONEMVASIA, on a small island off the east coast of the Peloponnese.
 The island is linked to the mainland by a short causeway 200 yards in length.
 Its area consists mostly of a large plateau some 300 feet above sea level, up to 900 feet wide and ¾ of a mile long, the site of a powerful medieval fortress.
 The town walls and many Byzantine churches remain from the medieval period.

 After the visit and lunch, will then head back to the hotel in Gythio, where you will have a bit of time to rest and enjoy the beauty of the setting.
-Dinner with the group.
 Night in Gythio

 After breakfast we will meet in the lobby before we begin our trip to OLYMPIA having lunch upon arrival.
 We will then tour the site and museum: The site of Olympia, in a valley in the Peloponnesus, has been inhabited since prehistoric times.
 In the 10th century B.C., Olympia became a center for the worship of Zeus.
 The Altis – the sanctuary to the gods – has one of the highest concentrations of masterpieces from the ancient Greek world.
 In addition to temples, there are the remains of all the sports structures erected for the Olympic Games, which were held in Olympia every four years beginning in 776 B.C. to the 4th C AD.

 After breakfast we will travel to DELPHI along the Corinthian Gulf's beautiful scenery.
-We will stop for a coffee break in Nafpaktos where you will have a chance to stretch your legs before we continue on to Galaxidi for lunch.
+We will stop in Galaxidi for lunch.

-We will then tour Delphi and the museum.
+We will then reach Delphi and tour the antique site and the museum.

 Delphi is both an archaeological site on the south-western spur of Mount Parnassus in the valley of Phocis.
 In myths dating to the classical period of Ancient Greece (510-323 BC), the site of Delphi was believed to be determined by Zeus when he sought to find the center of his "Grandmother Earth" (Ge, Gaea, or Gaia).
 He sent two eagles flying from the eastern and western extremities, and the path of the eagles crossed over Delphi where the omphalos, or navel of Gaia was found.
 Delphi the sanctuary was home to the famous oracle of Apollo which gave cryptic predictions and guidance to both city-states and individuals.